 Note: Pre-production models are shown in this story.
 Features, specifications, model availability, and launch timing for future production models is subject to change without notice

-News sources, photos and video courtesy of Toyota Motor Sales, U.S.A., Inc., and Toyota Canada Inc.
+News sources and photos courtesy of Toyota Motor Sales, U.S.A., Inc., and Toyota Canada Inc.